nefarius/AdvancedUpdaterGitHubProxy/README.md

   }
   ```

-If web requests come inf from these configured addresses, the cache is bypassed and the latest pre-release will be selected for delivery.
+If web requests come in from these configured addresses, the cache is bypassed and the latest pre-release will be selected for delivery.
 You can now test your update with a small group of beta clients without influencing anything for the majority of your users!

 ## 3rd party credits